 While it’s vital that you visit your Manhattan dermatologist when you see any of these bumps on your hands, genitals, or feet, it’s especially important that before you try to remove them, you see your skin doctor if:

 - You have HIV, AIDS, or a compromised immune system

 - The warts are causing you any level of pain

 In most cases, warts will naturally disappear on their own, given enough time.
 But if you don’t want to wait, once you’ve been diagnosed by your dermatologist, it may be recommended that you try some over-the-counter remedies.
 Some of the more common treatments you can purchase in your local pharmacy include:

 - Duct tape.
-An unorthodox, but very often successful approach to removing warts is to stick a piece of duct tape on them.
-With your NYC dermatologist’s approval, place a piece of duct tape over the warts and leave in on for a couple days.
-Remove and repeat until the warts peel off with the tape.
+An unorthodox but very often successful approach to removing warts is to stick a piece of duct tape on them.
+With your NYC dermatologist’s approval, place a piece of duct tape over warts and leave it on for a couple of days.
+Remove and repeat until warts peel off with the tape.

 How Your NYC Dermatologist Can Help

 Do you have any questions about Wart Removal?
-Would like to schedule an appointment with an internationally recognized, award winning, dermatologist New York City, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would you like to schedule an appointment with an internationally recognized, award winning dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology Specialists?
+Please contact our Midtown or Upper East Side NYC clinic for consultation with Manhattan cosmetic and laser dermatologists.